 So, then, with these limitations, there’s really no need for a high-end studio-grade microphone, anyway.
-That being said, let’s move on with this article to better understand why telephone/cell phone microphones sound so bad.
+That being said, let’s move on with this article to understand better why telephone/cell phone microphones sound so bad.

 Causes Of Poor Sound Quality In Cell Phone Microphones

-Cell phones use small, omnidirectional electret condenser microphones or confined in less-than-ideal housings or MEMS microphones.
+Cell phones use small, omnidirectional electret condenser microphones confined in less-than-ideal housings or MEMS microphones.
 These minute microphones are designed to operate under very little power and fit nicely into the cell phone’s circuitry.

 Related article: What Kind Of Microphones Are Used In Cell Phones?

-As an omnidirectional microphone, they are capable of picking up sound equally from all directions.
+As omnidirectional microphones, they are capable of picking up sound equally from all directions.
 This works great when the only sound is that of your voice.
 However, when the microphone detects other strong sounds, such as heavy winds or loud music, coming from another direction, your voice can become lost in an assortment of noise.